-DHCD is the Formula Grantee HOPWA for the Washington, DC EMSA.
+EMSA.
 The mission of DHCD is to create and preserve opportunities for affordable housing and economic development and to revitalize underserved communities in the District of Columbia.
-HOPWA is administered by the HIV/AIDS, Hepatitis, STD & TB Administration (HAHSTA), formerly the HIV/AIDS Administration, of the District of Columbia Department of Health.
-The mission of HAHSTA is to prevent HIV/AIDS, STDs, Tuberculosis and Hepatitis, reduce transmission of the diseases and provide care and treatment to persons with the diseases.
-The HOPWA program goals are to reduce homelessness, minimize the risk of homelessness, increase housing stability and promote the general health and well-being of residents with HIV and their families.
+HOPWA is administered by the HIV/AIDS, Hepatitis, STD & TB Administration (HAHSTA), formerly HAA (HIV/AIDS Administration), of the District of Columbia Department of Health.
+The mission of HAHSTA is to prevent HIV/AIDS, STDs, tuberculosis and hepatitis, reduce transmission of the diseases and provide care and treatment to persons with the diseases.
+HOPWA's program goals are to reduce homelessness, minimize the risk of homelessness, increase housing stability and promote the general health and well-being of residents with HIV and their families.

-The EMSA for the Washington DC Regional Metropolitan area includes the District of Columbia; portions of northern and northwest Virginia; three counties in suburban Maryland; and Jefferson County, West Virginia, and represents a subset of the CARE Act Part A eligible metropolitan area, also administered by HAHSTA.
+The EMSA for the Washington DC Regional Metropolitan area includes the District of Columbia; portions of Northern and Northwest Virginia; three counties in suburban Maryland; and Jefferson County, West Virginia, and represents a subset of the CARE Act Part A eligible metropolitan area, which is also administered by HAHSTA.
 This puts HAHSTA in the unique position of administering housing programs across parts of four states each operating within unique local housing and medical continua of care.
-HAHSTA contracts out with administrative agents or sub-recipients in each of the Suburban Jurisdictions comprised in the EMSA.
-The administrative agents, in turn will sub-contract with local service providers based on the community needs and in conjunction with statewide housing Action Plans applicable to the region.
+HAHSTA contracts out with administrative agents or sub-recipients in each of the suburban jurisdictions comprised in the EMSA.
+Administrative Agents, in turn will sub-contract with local service providers based on the community needs and in conjunction with statewide housing Action Plans applicable to the region.

-HAHSTA is responsible for distribution of HOPWA funds to the jurisdictions.
+HAHSTA is responsible for the distribution of HOPWA funds to the jurisdictions.
 HAHSTA distributes these funds to each jurisdiction based on cumulative AIDS case rates, the impact of distribution on overall housing stability within the EMSA; and each jurisdiction's ability to expend the allocation in previous years.
-In FY 2013, the distribution to each jurisdiction is as follows:
+In FY 2014, the distribution to each jurisdiction is as follows:

 Table 3.1: Distribution of HOPWA Funds in Washington D.C.
-EMSA, (October 1,2012 - September 30, 2013)
+EMSA, (October 1, 2013 - September 30, 2014)